 NorCal CarciNET Community

 Josh A. Mailman holds a BA in Economics from the University of California at Los Angeles and an MBA in Marketing and Finance from the Anderson School of Management at UCLA.
 He is a Silicon Valley executive with over 20 years of success in the technology field.
-Mr. Mailman co – created eFax.com where he served as Vice President of Operations in addition to applying for and receiving several patents for his work on eFax’s technology.
+Mr. Mailman co–created eFax.com where he served as Vice President of Operations in addition to applying for and receiving several patents for his work on eFax’s technology.
 During his career Mr. Mailman has held executive level potions at Xerox, NBCi and Everyone.net.
 Mr. Mailman’s last start-up, ChatterEmail was sold to Palm in 2007.
-Since his diagnose in 2006 Mr. Mailman has focused his time and energy in the Non Profit community currently serving on the executive board of the Society for Integrative Oncology (SIO, www.integrativeonc.org), as president of the Northern California Carcinoid / Neuroendocrine Support Group (www.NorCalCarciNET.org), as a member of the NCI task force for Neuroendocrine Tumors and with Global Health Research Foundation where he also serves as Chief Technology Officer.
-His work with GHRF has taken him to Uganda and Bhutan where he has been able to use his IT knowledge to decrease the time and effort it takes to track diseases.
+Since his diagnosis in 2006 Mr. Mailman has focused his time and energy in the Non-profit community.
+He currently serves on the executive board of the Neuroendocrine Tumor Research Foundation (NETRF.org), as president of the Northern California Carcinoid / Neuroendocrine Support Group (www.NorCalCarciNET.org), as Chief Operating Officer of WARMTH, and as a member of the NCI Steering Committee on GI Cancer.

 ZERO - The End of Prostate Cancer